3dcitydb/3dcitydb-docs/source/overview/main-features.rst

    objects, for example, to store derived 3D computer graphics representations.

--  **Free, also recursive grouping of geoobjects:** Geoobjects can be grouped arbitrarily.
+**Free, also recursive grouping of geo-objects** Geo-objects can be grouped arbitrarily.
 The aggregates can be named and may also be provided with an arbitrary number of generic attributes (see above).
    Object groups may also contain object groups, which leads to nested aggregations of arbitrary depth.
 In addition, for every object of an aggregation, its role in the group can be specified explicitly (qualified association).

--  **External references for all geoobjects:** All geoobjects can be provided with an arbitrary number of references to corresponding objects in external data sources (i.e. hyperlinks / linked data).
+**External references for all geo-objects**
+   All geo-objects can be provided with an arbitrary number of references to corresponding objects in external data sources (i.e. hyperlinks / linked data).
 For example, in case of building objects this allows to store e.g. the IDs of the corresponding objects in official cadasters, digital